Thinking about aged care options for someone else

 Thinking about the aged care plans of a loved one can feel daunting, but we can help you understand the options and start the conversation.

-Even though getting older is a fact of life, many of us find it difficult to acknowledge that we are struggling to do things we’ve always done.
+Even though getting older is a fact of life, many find it difficult to acknowledge that they are struggling to do things they’ve always done.

 Whether it’s your parents, grandparents, a friend or someone you care for, being able to talk with them about their plans and preferences as they get older will help them to be able to live where and how they choose.

 Starting the conversation

 While some people may feel relieved to have the opportunity to ask for support, suggesting to someone else that they may need some extra help at home will probably feel awkward – for both of you!

 A good way to approach this tricky conversation is to start the conversation on a positive note.
 Talk about the things they can do, rather than what they can no longer manage.